CDLUC3/mrt-doc/meetings/2018-09-17-merritt-collection-mgmt-replication.md

 ### "pooled storage node"

-1. treat all pooled storage as a single storage node for the purposes of the storage, replication, and audit services, pushing all complexity down into the node implementation.
+1. treat each pool of storage as a single storage node for the purposes of the storage, replication, and audit services, pushing all complexity down into the node implementation.
 2. enhance storage, replication, and audit to support: